 Pin’s scheduler, which handles calendar syncing, time zone detection, and confirmation workflows, books the interview automatically once a candidate responds to outreach - no manual coordination needed.
 Every day between “candidate interested” and “interview booked” is a day you might lose them to another offer.

 Interview scheduling isn’t included in Noon’s workflow - the platform focuses on sourcing and outreach.
 For scheduling, teams connect a separate tool: Calendly, GoodTime, or their ATS’s built-in scheduler.
-That’s not necessarily a deal-breaker, but it adds complexity and another subscription to manage.
+That’s not necessarily a deal-breaker.
+But it adds complexity, plus another subscription to manage.

 Beyond scheduling, Pin offers a multi-channel team inbox where the entire recruiting team can see conversations in real time.
 That shared context eliminates the “wait, who last talked to this candidate?” problem.
 Analytics and reporting round out the platform: funnel efficiency, diversity metrics, and quality-of-hire signals, all in one view.